tombetthauser/societyofobjects/README.md

 ## Future Plans...

+### Free 3D Files...
+* would be nice to 3D scan models
+* make them free / opensourcey
+* could be 3D printed for free minus materials
+* people could also improve on them
+* make them more accurate etc

 ### Leaving them on Earth...
 * leave sculptures in public / outdoor locations
 * no context no needless information